canonical/certification-docs/Policy_Guide-16.04.rst

 Installation
 ------------
 Installation must be performed by Canonical's MAAS (Metal-As-A-Service).
-MAAS must use the custom images provided by the Certification team for all Certification deployments.
+MAAS must use the default Ubuntu images and kernels provided via https://maas.io for all Certification deployments.

 If a System cannot be deployed via MAAS and it is determined that this is a lack of support or bug in MAAS, then we will work with the partner and the MAAS